 JOHN COATES AC LLB

 Mr Coates has been a member of the International Olympic Committee (IOC) since 2001.
 He was an IOC Executive Board member, 2009-13 and Vice President 2013-17.
 He is Chairman of the IOC 2020 Tokyo Olympic and Paralympic Games Coordination and Legal Affairs Commissions and the IOC Delegate for Broadcast Rights negotiations in Oceania.

 He has been a member of the International Council of Arbitration for Sport (ICAS) since 1994, Vice President 1995-2010 and President ICAS and Court of Arbitration for Sport since 2010.

 He was Vice President of the Sydney Olympic Bid, Senior Vice President of the Sydney Organising Committee for the 2000 Olympic Games (SOCOG) and Chairman of the SOCOG Sports Commission which was responsible for all sports programs.
 He was Executive Director, Brisbane 1992 Olympic Bid.

 He is a former Council Member for Oceania of the International Rowing Federation (FISA), President of the Australian Amateur Rowing Council, Deputy Chairman of the Australian Institute of Sport and Sports Commission; and Board member of the Sydney Olympic Park Authority.

-Mr Coates is a graduate in law (LLB) from Sydney University, Special Counsel at Kemp Strang Lawyers and Chair of William Inglis & Son Ltd. He served on the Board of David Jones Limited for 17 years, the last eight as Deputy Chairman.
+Mr Coates is a graduate in law (LLB) from Sydney University, Chair of William Inglis & Son Ltd and served on the Board of David Jones Limited for 17 years, the last eight as Deputy Chairman.